 The number of quality and authoritative inbound links is a Google ranking factor.

-Link building does not mean flooding your website with links; it means getting authentic links from reputable sites.
+White Hat link-building tactics do not mean flooding your website with links; it means getting authentic links from reputable sites.
 Here are some benefits:

 - You can receive traffic from other websites that have links to your site.